 Add the diced onions, diced celery, and carrots to the pot and saute for five minutes, stirring frequently, then turn off the saute function.

-Add the chicken broth, dried split yellow peas, garlic, bay leaf, and fresh thyme to the pot.
+Add the ham hock or smoked turkey leg, chicken broth, dried split yellow peas, garlic, bay leaf, and fresh thyme to the pot.

 Lock the lid, turn the steam release vent to 'sealing' and using the manual setting, adjust it to cook for 15 minutes at high pressure.